You cannot live without food, can you? In the same way, your soul cannot grow or bear the fruits of virtue without Holy Communion.

 After returning from a walk, little John entered a convent with his mother.
 There, he saw a nun cutting hosts, prepared that very morning from fine white flour.
 When he learned that these hosts would be used at Mass the next day, his face suddenly grew serious, then lit up with an angelic smile.

-He quietly approached the table where both large and small hosts were arranged and, with deep reverence, kissed one of the large hosts.
+He quietly approached the table where both large and small hosts were placed and, with deep reverence, kissed one of the large hosts.

 John of B. was only four years old at the time.
 Today, he contemplates the Child Jesus in Heaven, for death took him from his mother toward the end of his eighth year.
 Sadly, he did not have the joy of making his First Communion before he died, for in those days in France, children rarely received Communion before the age of eleven or twelve.